• Skip to primary navigation

 Yes, billionaire Mark Cuban has started an online pharmacy with a mission to provide low-cost versions of high-cost generic medications.
 Right now, they carry over 100 medications, with savings ranging from a few dollars to several hundred dollars.
 Since these medications are generic, ask your doctor about any potential issues before ordering.
 Check out their offerings here.

 Importantly, according to a Kaiser Health News article, the prices on this site can be higher than you’d pay at your local pharmacy.
-So do your homework!
+Additionally, a 2024 evaluation published in JAMA Health Forum found that for most people, it is less expensive to use their health insurance benefits instead of buying generic drugs through CostPlus.

 Buy in bulk.